mikigroup/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/database.md

 [...]
 ```

-To check whether instance creation compeleted, and to retrieve the URL to use, run this command:
+To check whether instance creation has compeleted, and to retrieve the URL to use, run this command:

 ```bash
 aws rds describe-db-instances \